 Khoi earned a B.A. in international business from the Foreign Trade University in Saigon, and a dual MBA from the Asian Institute of Technology, Bangkok, Thailand and L’Ecole Superieure de Commerce de Paris, France.
 Khoi spent four years as the finance controller at the Fulbright Economics Teaching Program in Saigon, which is funded by the U.S. Department of State through the Kennedy School of Government at Harvard University.

 He enjoyed the size of the IHE’s program, which “guarantees a lot of individual attention from faculty and staff and plenty of interaction outside the classroom.”
 Khoi wanted to “live as a native” and tried every kind of American food, while staying true to his roots and traveling frequently to Atlanta’s Vietnamese restaurants.

 Khoi’s graduate assistantships at the IHE were spent conducting data analysis on various NSF projects.
 He also spent a semester working on program evaluation in the College of Education.
 His dissertation, directed by Dr. James Hearn, explored faculty’s compensation, research expenditures, and time allocations influence the degree production processes of universities at the STEM field level and the departmental level.

-Khoi is currently senior research analyst in the Office of Planning and Decision Support at Virginia Commonwealth University.
+Khoi is currently Director of Institutional Research in the Office of Strategic Planning and Institutional Effectiveness, North Carolina A&T State University.